-The rigging point where rope(s), components, and equipment are connected. (see also Focal Point)
+The rigging point where rope(s), components, and equipment are connected.
+Descent control devices, mechanical advantage systems, carabiners, and ropes are clipped into these points.

 Mechanical Advantage (MA)

 A system of pulleys and ropes that allows lifting or moving heavy loads more easily by distributing the load.